 Dialectical Behavior Therapy or DBT is based on CBT, with more focus on the emotional and social aspects.
 DBT helps people cope with extreme or unstable emotions and harmful behaviors.
 DBT is an evidence-based approach to help people regulate emotions.
 It started as a treatment for borderline personality disorder, and current research shows it may help with many different mental illnesses or concerns, particularly self-harm.

 Key differences between CBT and DBT are validation and relationships.
 DBT teaches you that your experiences are real, and it shows you how to accept who you are, regardless of challenges or difficult experiences.
 Relationships are also very important in DBT—including the relationships between you and your DBT therapist.
 You may have frequent check-ins to talk about any successes or problems.
 Treatment can include a mix of one-on-one counselling sessions and group therapy sessions.
 In addition to CBT skills, you’ll gain tools for managing your emotions, building relationships with others, coping well with problems or distress, acceptance, and mindfulness.

-My Name is Taylor.
-I specialize in working with behavioral issues, mental health disorders, or substance abuse problems.
-I’m the therapist people come to (including other therapists) when the help they need is hard to find in traditional therapy.
+I am Taylor Krumroy.
+I specialize in working with behavioral issues, mental health disorders, and substance abuse problems.
+I am the therapist that people come to (including other therapists) when the help they need is hard to find in traditional therapy.
 I have helped many people get well who didn’t think they could, sometime after trying unsuccessfully with other counselors.

 You made it this far… The call is free.
 Don’t leave without taking the most important step!